-Basin-scale stratigraphy and stratigraphic architecture: using Jurassic Tank to understand large-scale stratigraphic controls: (Acrobat (PDF) 1.6MB Jun26 08) Project write-up and hand out for students describing the goals and structure of the project.
+Basin-scale stratigraphy and stratigraphic architecture: using Jurassic Tank to understand large-scale stratigraphic controls: (Acrobat (PDF) PRIVATE FILE 1.6MB Jun26 08) Project write-up and hand out for students describing the goals and structure of the project.

 Geomorphology of the sediment transport surfaceThis video also shows the topographic evolution of the sediment transport surface over the duration of the run (based on laser topographic scans of the surface).

 Higher resolution QuickTime version for downloading and saving (Quicktime Video PRIVATE FILE 5.9MB Jun26 08)

 Fly-through of the deposit in dip sectionThis video was created by compositing high resolution serial dip section images into a movie sequence.
 It is as if you are 'flying through' the deposit from one side to the other.
 Resolution changes in this video because half of the deposit was cut in dip orientation and the other half in a strike orientation.

 Higher resolution QuickTime version for downloading and saving (Quicktime Video PRIVATE FILE 10MB Jun26 08)